 - Then pack.

-1. Travel Pillow – It’s a long flight from the States, you want to get some sleep on the plane.
+- Travel Pillow- It’s a long flight from the States, you want to get some sleep on the plane.
 Pack a nice travel pillow.
 Some attach to the outside of your bag like the one I use here.

-2. Wrinkle Release Spray – In Europe, you are often on the go which means irons are not always handy.
+- Wrinkle Release Spray or Travel Garment Steamer- In Europe, you are often on the go which means irons are not always handy.
 Grab a little wrinkle release spray to spritz on your clothes and you will be traveling through Europe wrinkle free.
+Or if you have pieces that you know get extra wrinkled in your suitcase, bring along this travel steamer.

-5. Melatonin – Melatonin is a must in my international packing.
+- Melatonin- Melatonin is a must in my international packing.
 Getting used to a time change is so much easier when you have a little sleep aid.
 Melatonin is all natural, so you shouldn’t have any lingering sleep issues after taking it.
 We love this brand here.

 Here is a quick video that talks about my Favorite Packing Hacks: